nemarona/Getting-and-Cleaning-Data-Course-Project/README.md

 Preliminaries
 -------------

-The script first sets the working directory and checks whether the file "dataset.zip" exists.
-If the file does not exist, it is downloaded from the web.
-Then the script checks whether the zip file has been unzipped.
-If it hasn't, it unzips it, extracting all files.
+The script assumes that the zip file with the data sits in the current working directory and that it has been fully unzipped, extracting all files.

 "UCI HAR Dataset" is set as the new working directory.